NarayanaBehera/change-password/README.md

 3)After that copy css file and import upon the folders.

-4)Here am using  ORACLE 10G XE  DATA BASE.
+4)Here i am using  ORACLE 10G XE  DATA BASE.

 IF YOU WANT LOGIN AND  REGISTRATION PAGE CODE GO THROUGH MY CHANNEL AND WATCH ALL THE VIDEOS YOU CAN EASILY UNDERSTAND.